-Ask any summer bride: her wedding cake, wreathed in hand-crafted sugar roses and sometimes
+Ask any summer bride: her wedding cake, wreathed in hand-crafted sugar roses and sometimes worth more than her bridal dress, is the ultimate vehicle for self-expression.
+Princess Diana’s

 The history of the nuptial pastry, though, is even stranger than these modern rituals suggests.
 In ancient Rome, marriages were sealed when the groom smashed a barley cake over the bride’s head.
 (Luckily, tiaras were not fashionable then.)
 In medieval England, newlyweds smooched over a pile of buns, supposedly ensuring a prosperous future.
 Unmarried guests sometimes took home a little piece of cake to tuck under their pillow.